TChukwuleta/BTCPayServerPlugins/Plugins/BTCPayServer.Plugins.StoreBridge/README.md

 Go to `Export Plugin Config` of the Store Bridge plugin.
 There you would see all the store configuration that are open to be exported.
-Toggle off the settings/cofiguration you dont want to export.
+Toggle off the settings/configuration you don't want to export.
 Once done, click the `Export Store` button and it would download
 .storebridge file on your local computer.

 Log in to the store you want to import the configuration to.
 Go to the Store bridge plugin > `Import Store Config`, and upload the